10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 A tuna, sea urchin, and salmon egg breakfast at Tsukiji Fish Market

-Don’t miss the chance to top off your visit to Tsukiji Fish Market with a delicious sushi breakfast.
-The sushi is as fresh as you’ll ever find, brought direct every morning from the auction at Toyosu.
-Although it may not sound like the most appetizing way to start your day, go for it.
+Although it may not sound like the most appetizing way to start your day, I’d say go for it.
 It might be some of the most surprisingly delicious sushi you’ll ever enjoy!

 Getting there: Find your way to Tsukijishijo Station on the Oedo Line.
 From here, it’s less than ten minutes to the heart of the market.

-Itōya Stationary Store
+Itōya Stationery Store

-It goes well beyond that, though.
+The shop goes well beyond that, though.

 Getting there: From Ginza Station, take Exit A8 in front of Mitsukoshi Ginza.
 Turn right and walk two blocks northeast on Chuo-dori.